bhushanvp/DigiLib/README.md

 # DigiLib
-A digital school or college library (Only the frontend)
+A digital school or college library.
+This is only the frontend which I had developed in my first year of engineering (2021)